magnarok49/TTK4255/README.md

  + Fetch camera from Anette
  + Figure out data storage/streaming from lego robot
  + Figure out video streaming from camera
+ + Write some visualization for problem 1
+ + Write some visualization/comparison for problem 2

 ## Useful links: